Timber framing: British tradition

 Some of the earliest known timber houses in Europe have been found in Great Britain, dating to Neolithic times; Balbridie and Fengate are some of the rare examples of these constructions.

 Molded plaster ornamentation, pargetting further enriched some English Tudor architecture houses.
 Half-timbering is characteristic of English vernacular architecture in East Anglia, Warwickshire, Worcestershire, Herefordshire, Shropshire, and Cheshire, where one of the most elaborate surviving English examples of half-timbered construction is Little Moreton Hall.

 In South Yorkshire, the oldest timber house in Sheffield, the "Bishops' House" (c.
 1500), shows traditional half-timbered construction.

 In the Weald of Kent and Sussex, the half-timbered structure of the Wealden hall house, consisted of an open hall with bays on either side and often jettied upper floors.

 Half-timbered construction traveled with British colonists to North America in the early 17th century but was soon abandoned in New England and the mid-Atlantic colonies for clapboard facings (an East Anglia tradition).
 The original English colonial settlements, such as Plymouth, Massachusetts and Jamestown, Virginia had timber-framed buildings, rather than the log cabins often associated with the American frontier.
 Living history programs demonstrating the building technique are available at both these locations.

-One of the surviving streets lined with almost-touching houses is known as The Shambles, York, and is a very popular tourist attraction.
+One of the surviving streets lined with almost-touching houses is known as The Shambles, York, and is a popular tourist attraction.